Project configuration overview

 Channel

 Supply Channels are pipelines for Inventory and define how Products are supplied to Stores.
-Each supply Channel can be a warehouse, supplier, or any other source of Products.
+Each supply Channel can be a warehouse, supplier, or other source of Products.

 Relationship between Distribution Channels, Stores, and Retail Locations